RESOURCES | Land Petitions online

 Searching Upper Canada Land Petitions 1793-1865, RG 1 L1

-2. Then, the microfilmed images of the petitions can be consulted as PDF files online – look up the Microfilm reel .
+2. Then, the microfilmed images of the petitions can be viewed online – find the UCLP Microfilm reel .

-If the Collection is the RG 5 A1 Land Petitions in Upper Canada Sundries -look up the Microfilm reel
+If the Collection is the RG 5 A1 Land Petitions in Upper Canada Sundries -find the UC Sundries Microfilm reel

 – the Microfilm number